top of page

 10) The Animals of the Zodiac

 2023 is the year of the rabbit, but how did this originate?
-The Jade Emperor invited all of the animals in the world to participate in a race.
-It was decreed that the first 12 across the river would become zodiac members.
+In Chinese mythology, the Jade Emperor invited all of the animals in the world to participate in a race.
+It was decreed that the first 12 animals across the river would become zodiac members.
 The first animal across was the cheating rat, who tricked the ox into helping it across and sabotaged the race for the cat.
 The ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog and boar followed the rat.
+Find your Chinese zodiac sign.

 bottom of page